Carnaux/NFT-Marker-Creator/README.md

     -loglevel=x
          x is one of: DEBUG, INFO, WARN, ERROR.
 Default is INFO.
     -exitcode=<path>
     --help -h -?
           Display this help

 5. The generated files will be on the "output" folder.

+6. (OPTIONAL) You can test your marker using the demo folder!

+     - Just run `npm run demo`.

+     - It should open a server at: http://localhost:3000/

+     If you want to disable the demo configuration when you create a marker, add `-noDemo` to the command parameters.

+     e.g node app.js -i image.png -noDemo

 # Web version